 For SimTraffic, the default values are automatically included as part of the initial model set-up.
 Paramics and Vissim, however, require the analyst to load in the vehicle characteristics files.
 For Vissim, the analyst should use the North American Fleet default values for the initial input values and adjust them as appropriate.
 For Paramics, use the Wisconsin-specific vehicle fleet file housed by BTO-TASU as the initial starting point.
 Please contact BTO-TASU via the DOT Traffic Analysis & Modeling(DOTTrafficAnalysisModeling@dot.wi.gov) mailbox to request a copy of the Wisconsin-specific vehicle fleet file for Paramics.

-Additional guidance on how to reflect local vehicle characteristics and classifications, including a Wisconsin-specific vehicle fleet file for Vissim, is forthcoming.

 5.5 Route Assignment

-Guidance pertaining to route assignment within microsimulation models is forthcoming.
+The analyst should develop the route assignment in coordination with WisDOT regional traffic staff, BTO-TASU and other key stakeholders as appropriate.

-Calibration Parameters and Simulation Settings October 2017
+Calibration Parameters and Simulation Settings January 2018